-We offer outpatient appointments across a number of our Trust sites.
-You can click here for details on all of our locations, directions and information on parking and transport.
+We offer outpatient appointments across our Trust sites.
+You can click here for details on all our locations.
+There are directions and information on parking and transport.

 If you have an outpatient appointment, please read the letter sent to you before your visit.
-We’ve also provided some useful information below to help you plan you visit and make it as stress free as possible.
+We’ve also provided some useful information below to help you plan you visit.

 When you arrive

-You will receive a confirmation letter telling you which entrance and department you need to go to.
-If you arrive by ambulance you will be taken through to the department.
+You will receive a letter telling you which entrance and department you need to go to.
+If you arrive by ambulance you will be escorted through to the department.

 You will be supported throughout your visit by one of our friendly nursing team.
 Please also look out for the notice boards in our clinical areas.
 They give information on waiting times and any delays to appointments.

 If you need additional help

 If you need help before you arrive for your appointment please let us know.
 You may need a translator or help getting around the department.